By using our website, you agree to our use of cookies (Visit our privacy policy).

 Many voice actors work on TV commercials, online ads, radio spots, and even movie previews.

-Depending on the kind of content involved, promotional work may be dramatic, comedic, informative, or more conversational in tone.
+Depending on the project, promotional work may be dramatic, comedic, informative, or more conversational in tone.

-Clients will look for an artist whose voice matches the style they have in mind as well as the message and values of their brand.
+Clients will look for an artist whose voice matches the content of the ad as well as the brand’s .

 Similarly, different ads can run from as short as a few seconds to as long as several minutes.